-Has it really been seven years since we decided to try to catch the Best Picture nominees before the Academy Awards show?
+Has it really been eight years since we decided to try to catch the Best Picture nominees before the Academy Awards show?
 Indeed it has.
 Truth be told, this has been an up-and-down process.
 There are years when I’ll see 7 of the 8 or 9 films nominated.
 Then, there are times such as last year when we took in four on one weekend…and that was it.

 This year was really different, in that I’ve seen all 8 of the films nominated, plus a few more that could have been in the running.
 100 percent!
 That’s a first.